You're here because you want to learn to fly.

 Want to fly for fun?

-Academy of Aviation has locations just outside of New York City and Charlotte, North Carolina.
+Academy of Aviation has locations on Long Island, White Plains (just outside of of New York City) and Charlotte, North Carolina.
 You will fly small planes in the same airspace as major flights going in and out of JFK and Charlotte Douglas International, and learning to become a pilot in these airspaces will give you the experience and confidence to fly anywhere.

 If you are career-minded:

-One of the most compelling comparisons between Academy of Aviation and a four-year college is the time factor.
+One of the most compelling comparisons between Academy of Aviation and a four-year college is the time/money factor.
 Unlike a full-time college commitment, we get you into the air for the full duration of your training.
-If you’ve got your heart set on a career as an airline pilot, our career-oriented programs will put you on a direct course to your goal in much less time, and for less money.
+If you’ve got your heart set on a career as an airline pilot, our career-oriented programs will put you on a direct course to your goal in much less time, and for less money than a college or university.

 A central distinction between an independent FAA-certified instructor and the Career Pilot track at Academy of Aviation is determined by our ACCSC Accreditation.
 You can train at a school recognized by the U.S. Department of Education.
 ACCSC serves as the designated institutional accrediting agency for 700 trade and technical schools that provide quality vocational education to over 150,000 students each year.